FREE SHIPPING 30 DAY RETURNS EASY FINANCING

 Because of its strength and density, Platinum holds diamonds very securely and has high resistance to wear.
 This is why Platinum prong settings are sometimes used on gold rings and why estate jewelry made of Platinum often looks relatively new after many years of wear.

 Platinum is very rare, even more so than gold.
 Over 20 times more gold and over 12.5 times more silver are produced annually.
 Approximately 95% of all Platinum supplies come from South Africa and Soviet Republics.

-Platinum normally cost more than pure gold on the monetary market exchanges.
+Platinum normally costs more than pure gold on monetary market exchanges.
 The high purity of Platinum jewelry (90%-95%) compared to 14k and 18k gold jewelry (58%-75%) is another reason why platinum is more expensive.

 For more detailed information on Platinum, we refer you to the following related articles in our jewelry blog:

 Platinum vs. White Gold Jewelry